Gabby Epstein Looks Drop-Dead Gorgeous In Semi-Sheer Mesh Mini Dress

 "Omg these are beautiful," a third follower wrote, adding a red heart emoji.

-Earlier int he month, Gabby showcased her incredible figure while wearing an animal-print bikini in the snowy woods.
+Earlier in the month, Gabby showcased her incredible figure while wearing an animal-print bikini in the snowy woods.